AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ## GPT inference optimization techniques

 ## CoT
+If we view one IDR as a unit of intelligence.
+CoT could be regarded as injecting a set of meaningful IDRs as intermediate steps could significantly improve the quality of the further IDR being generated.

 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain